infobs13/jsconcepts/datatypes.md

 **Data** refers to transmittable and storable information on which computer operations are performed.
 It can take various forms, such as numbers, strings, arrays, or even more complex structures like objects.

 ## Data Types
-In programming, **Data Types** are used to classify data, which helps define how the data can be used, manipulated, and processed in a program.
+In programming, **Data Types** are used to classify / group data, which helps define how the data can be used, manipulated, and processed in a program.

  While the CPU deals with binary instructions and opcodes at the lowest level, **why do we classify data into types**?
 Why is it useful?

 ### Who Benefits from Type Classification?